 Saturdays for success: how supplementary education can support pupils from all backgrounds to flourish

 On 17th September 2015, the Institute for Public Policy Research published its latest research into supplementary schools and important role they can play in supporting the mainstream school sector.
 Mainstream schools can benefit in a number of ways from the work of community-led educational programmes and this report makes recommendations for how pupils, schools and communities can gain from the rich, extracurricular learning environments that these ‘supplementary schools’ offer.
 The report was funded by John Lyon’s Charity.

 441 years ago John Lyon’s Charity was established to spread gravel to maintain the Edgware and the Harrow Roads.
 As a grant-giving trust, we celebrated our 21st year of grant-giving in 2013.
-To date we have distributed over £78million to charitable causes.
+To date we have distributed over £78 million to charitable causes.

 A Long and Winding Road – The History of John Lyon’s Charity records the intriguing story of how, as a result of the Founder of Harrow School giving its Governors the responsibility for laying gravel to repair these roads, the foundations for a modern grant-giving trust with assets now worth in excess of £300million were laid.
 There are disputes in the courts and issues with the Charity Commission, culminating in ten years of tortuous and frustrating negotiation to change the purposes of the Charity.

 The book was written by Nick Owen, the Harrow School governor with primary responsibility for the Charity through its transforming years.
-It includes extensive features of recent grant programmes with contributions from the Charity’s staff, advisors and those directly involved with the recipient charities and boroughs.
+It includes extensive features of recent grant programmes with contributions from the Charity’s staff, advisers and those directly involved with the recipient charities and boroughs.